Resident Evil 2: Gameplay

-After each game, the player receives a ranking based on the total time taken to complete the scenario, and on the number of saves and special healing items used.
-Depending on the player's accomplishments, bonus weapons and costumes may be unlocked as a reward.
-The original version of Resident Evil 2 contains two stand-alone minigames: "The 4th Survivor" and "The To-fu Survivor".
-In both of these minigames, the player must reach the goal while fighting every enemy along the way with only the default item loadout.
-All later versions (except the Nintendo 64 version) add a third minigame, "Extreme Battle", which consists of four playable characters and three stages.
+After completing a scenario, the player is given a rank based on their playtime and the number of times they saved or used special healing items.
+Higher ranks may unlock additional weapons and costumes.
+Resident Evil 2 contains two standalone missions: "The 4th Survivor" and "The To-fu Survivor".
+In both, the player must reach the goal while fighting every enemy along the way with only the default item loadout.
+The PlayStation version requires the player complete both scenarios with high ranks in order to unlock these missions, while the Dreamcast version has them accessible from the beginning.
+All later versions, excluding the Nintendo 64 version, have an additional "Extreme Battle" minigame, where the player, either as Leon, Claire, Ada or Chris Redfield from the first game, must plant four antivirus bombs around one of three maps while fighting through a gauntlet of enemies with limited supplies.